Access to Klein Tunneling via Space-Time Modulation: Reduced threshold

-\emph{Reduced threshold---}Within the Klein gap, the square root term in Eq.~\eqref{eq:pt} is negative, making $p_{\mathrm t}$ is complex and the transmitted mode is evanescent.
+\pati{Potential Threshold Equation} Within the Klein gap, the square root term in Eq.~\eqref{eq:pt} is negative, making $p_{\mathrm t}$ complex and the transmitted mode is evanescent.
 The gap edges are obtained by setting that root to zero, corresponding to the transition between real and evanescent $p_{\mathrm t}$.
 In the dispersion diagram, these edge conditions correspond to the tangency points of the transition line from the incident state [red point in Fig.~\ref{fig:ST_step_and_disp}(b)] to the top and bottom dispersion branches for the second medium [brown curves in Fig.~\ref{fig:ST_step_and_disp}(b)], associated with $q\Delta V^{+}$ and $q\Delta V^{-}$.
 These energy offsets are given by

-where $r_{\ratioAV}\equiv\Delta A^{\pm}/\Delta V^{\pm}$, and $q\Delta V^{-}$ coincides with the threshold potential $q\Delta V^{\mathrm{th}}$ of Klein tunneling (see Sec.~\ref{sec:s_sub_threshold} in~\cite{supp_mat}).
+where $r_{\ratioAV}\equiv\Delta A^{\pm}/\Delta V^{\pm}$, and $q\Delta V^{-}$ coincides with the threshold potential $q\Delta V^{\mathrm{th}}$ of Klein tunneling (see Sec.~6.1 in~\cite{supp_mat}).
 For the gap to occur, one must also avoid the case where the transition line intersects the second-medium upper dispersion branch, which would open a propagating channel into the positive-energy continuum.
 The corresponding condition requires the vector-potential offset to be smaller than the scalar step, $q\Delta A<q\Delta V$.
-Fixing $q\Delta V>0$ for definiteness (upward scalar step), further reduces the gap condition reduces to $r_{\ratioAV}<1$.
+In the forthcoming results, we shall take for definiteness $q\Delta V>0$ (upward scalar step), reducing the gap condition to $r_{\ratioAV}<1$.